 A Bygone Era

 The view of Blackdown is evocative when not shrouded by cloud.
 One can understand how Tennyson found solace walking on the hill.
 He spent twenty-five reclusive years living here and died at Aldworth House on the 6th October 1892.
 Tennyson said of the view of Blackdown, ‘You came, looked and loved the view long known and loved by me, green Sussex fading into blue with one grey glimpse of sea.’
 On a clear day, from the ‘Temple of the Winds’ one can view the counties of Surrey, Sussex and Hampshire at the same time.

-Whether you are here for business or pleasure we hope you are able to relax and enjoy the warm and welcoming hospitality that prevails at Lythe Hill, surrounded by reminders of a bygone era.
+Whether you are here for business or pleasure we hope you are able to relax and enjoy the warm and welcoming hospitality that prevails at voco Lythe Hill Hotel & Spa, surrounded by reminders of a bygone era.

 My wife and I had a short 3 day stay at Lythe Hill and it was fantastic.
 The room was spacious, and the bed was so comfortable.
 The food is first class and a dip in the pool with a sauna and jacuzzi rounded off each day perfectly.
 With friendly staff and the most amazing views, this hotel really is a must if you are looking for top quality accommodation and food, as well a relaxing atmosphere.